RomLab/system-for-underfloor-heating-v2.0/README.md

 Picture 38: Tab settings.
 </p>

-In the device tab (the picture 39) is showing individual control (turn on/turn off) devices of heasting system - the heating coil, pumps for fireplaces, pumps for underfloor heating and signalization LEDs.
-The switch "manual device control" is for individual control of devices regardless of the automation.
+In the device tab (the picture 39) is shown individual control (turn on/turn off) devices of the heating system - the heating coil, pumps for fireplaces, pumps for underfloor heating and signalization LEDs.
+The switch "manual device control" is for individual control of devices regardless of automation.

-In the section "corridor thermostats - required heating" is showing of heating in the ground or first floor according to corridor thermostats.
+In the section "corridor thermostats - required heating" is shown heating in the ground or in the first floor according to corridor thermostats.

-In the section "floor/ground floor - heating circuits (valves)" is showing on status of each valve.
+In the section "floor/ground floor - heating circuits (valves)" is shown status of each valve.

 <p align="center">
 <img src="description-pictures/software/tab-devices.png" width="1024px" alt="Tab devices.">